Picturing History: A portrait set of early English kings and queens

 Dating and dendrochronology

-The techniques and materials are consistent with work from the period 1590-1610.
+The techniques and materials used for these paintings are consistent with work from the period 1590-1620.
 Dendrochronology has revealed that wood from the tree used to make the Edward V panel is also present in both the Edward IV and Anne Boleyn panels.
 The latter two also contain wood from another common tree.
 The wood that is present in the panels of all three paintings comes from a tree that was felled between 1589 and 1605.
+This means that the group cannot have been produced before 1589.

 Links between the portraits of William I and Henry II